-There are two types of network technologies used in fifth-generation or 5G networks: the Sub-6 GHz 5G technology and the millimeter-wave or mmWave 5G technology.
-The so-called C-Band 5G falls under the Sub-6 5G standard.
-Between these two, the latter has specific advantages that collectively translate to network superiority.
-However, it has several notable drawbacks and limitations.
+There are two types of network technologies used in fifth-generation or 5G networks.
+These are the Sub-6 GHz 5G technology and the millimeter-wave or mmWave 5G technology.
+The C-Band 5G falls under the Sub-6 5G standard.
+Nevertheless, between the two, the latter has specific advantages that collectively translate to network performance superiority.
+It still has several notable drawbacks and limitations.
+This article lists and explains the pros and cons or advantages and disadvantages of mmWave 5G.

 Pros and Applications: The Advantages of mmWave 5G Technology

 mmWave 5G technology represents the utilization of the millimeter-wave spectrum for wireless digital communication.
 The spectrum includes frequencies between 24 GHz and 300 GHz range.
-Within the electromagnetic spectrum, these include the upper limits of radio waves and other electromagnetic radiation within the microwaves.
+Hence, within the electromagnetic spectrum, these include the upper limits of radio waves and other electromagnetic radiation within the microwaves.

 Higher frequency corresponds to shorter wavelengths.
-Furthermore, higher frequencies translate to faster wireless data transmission.
-This is because signal-bearing electromagnetic waves move faster in higher frequencies and shorter wavelengths.
+This translates to faster wireless data transmission because signal-bearing electromagnetic waves move faster in higher frequencies and shorter wavelengths.
+These characteristics of millimeter-wave define the advantages of mmWave 5G technology, as well as its applications.

 1. Faster than Sub-6 GHz 5G and Previous Network Technologies

-When compared with Sub-6 GHz 5G and other network technologies used in Long-Term Evolution or LTE, fourth-generation or 4G, and 3G networks, fifth-generation networks that use the millimeter-wave spectrum are considerably superior.
+Fifth-generation networks that use frequencies within the millimeter-wave spectrum are considerably far superior to Sub-6 GHz 5G and other cellular network technologies used in Long-Term Evolution or LTE, fourth-generation or 4G, and 3G networks.

-Latency in mmWave networks is fewer than 10 milliseconds while having a bandwidth of around 1 Gbps.
+Network latency in mmWave networks is fewer than 10 milliseconds while having a bandwidth of around 1 Gbps.
 Sub-6 GHz networks have somewhat closer but smaller values.
-The latency of LTE and LTE Advanced networks is around 20 to 30 milliseconds.
+The network latency of LTE and LTE Advanced networks is around 20 to 30 milliseconds.

-Note that network latency is the time it takes for data to be transferred from one point to another while network bandwidth pertains to the maximum amount of data that can be transferred wirelessly over a network in a given time.
+Take note that network latency is the time it takes for data to be transferred from one point to another.
+The bandwidth of a particular wireless network pertains to the maximum amount of data that can be transferred wirelessly over a network in a given time.

-The aforesaid advantages of mmWave 5G translate further to specific applications that are similar to wired broadband communications based on fiber connectivity.
-Networks based on this technology can support data-intensive use case scenarios.
+The aforesaid advantages of mmWave 5G translate further to specific applications that are similar to wired broadband communications based on fiber optics.
+Networks based on this technology can support data-intensive use-case scenarios.

-Examples include streaming of high-definition videos and other multimedia contents, better video conferencing experience using applications such as Zoom, Google Meet, and Microsoft Teams, and high-performance gaming.
+Examples include streaming high-definition videos and other multimedia content, better video conferencing experience using applications such as Zoom, Google Meet, and Microsoft Teams, and high-performance gaming and on-demand or cloud gaming.

 Cons and Limitations: The Disadvantages of mmWave 5G Technology

-But utilizing electromagnetic radiation with higher frequencies to improve network performance has several disadvantages and limitations.
-For starters, one of the notable disadvantages of mmWave 5G is limitations in network coverage and signal range.
+Utilizing electromagnetic radiation with higher frequencies to improve network performance has several disadvantages and limitations.
+These come from the characteristics or properties of the same higher frequencies themselves.
+Take note that one of the notable disadvantages of mmWave 5G is limitations in network coverage and signal range.

 1. More Expensive to Deploy than Sub-6 GHz 5G Networks

-There is a high cost involved in designing and implementing millimeter-wave 5G networks.
-To address the network coverage and signal range limitations, network carriers must place smaller cells or base stations in strategic locations.
+There is a higher cost associated with designing and implementing mmWave 5G networks.
+To be specific, in order to address the network coverage and signal range limitations, network carriers must place multiple smaller cells or base stations in strategic locations.

 Sub-6 GHz 5G networks are more practical to deploy because they do not require the same number of cells.
-In fact, these networks can be implemented using the existing infrastructure of LTE and 4G networks; albeit with some hardware upgrades and modifications.
+These networks can be implemented using the existing infrastructure of LTE and 4G networks; albeit with some hardware upgrades and modifications.

 2. Rural and Urban Applications and Issues Regarding Aesthetics

-The difference between Sub-6 GHz and mmWave technologies also means that the former is more suitable in rural areas with dispersed structures and scattered populations, while the latter is more appropriate in high-density urban areas.
+The difference between Sub-6 GHz 5G and mmWave 5G technologies also means that the former is more suitable in rural areas or less dense locales with dispersed structures and scattered populations.
+The latter is more appropriate in high-density urban areas.

-However, several critics and observers have noted that millimeter-wave 5G networks tend to ruin the aesthetics of a natural environment or the beauty of human-made structures.
+Several critics and observers have also noted that millimeter-wave 5G networks tend to ruin the aesthetics of a natural environment or the beauty of human-made structures.
 Remember that these networks require hundreds to thousands of cells within a limited area.

 3. Device Compatibility and Other Device-Related Issues

 Not all 5G-equipped consumer electronic devices are the same.
-As an example, some entry-level to mid-range smartphones can only utilize Sub-6 GHz 5G networks.
+Some entry-level to mid-range smartphones have hardware compatible with Sub-6 GHz 5G networks.
 They are useless in locations with 5G networks built on millimeter-wave technology.

 Some devices support both 5G technologies.
 However, a device equipped with a mmWave modem requires a substantial battery capacity.
-The technology is energy-intensive.
-Users will readily notice significant power drain while connected in mmWave 5G networks.
+The technology is power-intensive.
+Users will readily notice significant power drain while connected to mmWave 5G networks.

 FURTHER READINGS AND REFERENCES